St Catherine's School, Waverley

 Dr Julie Townsend, Headmistress

-At the core of our commitment to the program are high academic expectations.
-These students face many academic challenges and those students who need some assistance with curriculum content are assisted through the use of tutors in the boarding house and the expertise of past students who come in weekly.
-This support has allowed the students to be better prepared for assessments tasks and to build a more positive attitude to learning.
-Eden, a Dharawal student in Year 10, continues to excel academically and it was wonderful that Alana in her first year has involved herself in debating.
+At the core of our commitment to the program is high academic expectations.
+Any students who require assistance with curriculum content are assisted through the use of tutors in the boarding house and the expertise of past students who come in weekly.
+This support has allowed the students to be better prepared for assessment tasks and to build a more positive attitude to learning.

-As we move into a new decade, we will continue to reflect on and adjust the program to try to achieve the best outcomes for students and their families.
+As we move towards 2021, we will continue to reflect on and adjust the program to try to achieve the best outcomes for students and their families.
 We aim to see the program continue to grow in strength and we are committed to fostering our strong relationship with the Nowra and Wreck Bay area, the local community and other independent schools.
-We have started to develop a network group amongst all the girls’ schools in the Eastern Suburbs and hope the gatherings, which may include cultural activities, will become a regular event each term.
-These meeting we hope will be a way for students to build relationships and strengthen cultural knowledge.
-Our Indigenous students are a diverse and dynamic group who are an asset to the school community.
+We have started to develop a network group amongst all the eastern suburbs girls’ schools and hope the gatherings, which may include some cultural activities, will become a regular event each term.
+So many of the students feel the stress of distance from their families and many lack an understanding of their own culture.
+These meeting we hope will be a way to bridge some of these gaps.
+Our Indigenous AIEF Scholarship Students are a diverse and dynamic group who are an asset to the school community.